CAC Boomerang: Operational history

-While RAAF records show that the Boomerang was never recorded as having destroyed any enemy aircraft, the type proved to be more useful in its capacity as a light ground attack aircraft used by Army co-operation squadrons, often replacing the lightly armed Wirraway in this role.
+While the Boomerang was never recorded by the RAAF as having destroyed any enemy aircraft, the type proved to be more useful as a light ground attack aircraft used by Army co-operation squadrons, often replacing the lightly armed Wirraway in this role.
 In this vital mission, the Boomerang directly contributed to the extensive ground war in the jungles of the South West Pacific theatre, which was often characterised by widely dispersed, small unit actions, which typically fought at close quarters and with uncertain front lines.
-In addition to strafing Japanese ground forces with cannon and machine gun fire, Boomerangs would often deploy smoke bombs to mark valuable targets for other units to attack.
+In addition to strafing Japanese ground forces with cannon and machine gun fire, Boomerangs often dropped smoke bombs to mark targets for other units to attack.
 The aircraft was also used for artillery spotting, aerial supply drops, tactical reconnaissance, and anti-malarial spraying.

-The aircraft proved to be ideal in this ground attack role due to a number of qualities that it possessed.
-The Boomerang had the range to go wherever it was needed when it was based close to ground operations; had heavy armament; was agile and easy to fly, meaning that pilots could get close to ground targets, avoid ground fire and rough terrain; and featured extensive armour plating along with a wood and aluminium airframe that could withstand significant battle damage.
-Some of the aircraft were shot down, including two accidental "kills" by US forces, and many were damaged during accidents while landing, often because the Boomerang was prone to ground looping.
+The aircraft proved to be ideal in the ground attack role: it had the range to go wherever it was needed when it was based close to ground operations, had heavy armament, was agile and easy to fly so that pilots could get close to ground targets and avoid ground fire and rough terrain, and had extensive armour-plating and a wood and aluminium airframe that could withstand significant battle damage.
+Some of the aircraft were shot down, including two from friendly fire by US forces, and many were damaged during accidents while landing, often because the Boomerang was prone to ground looping.

 No. 4 Squadron and No. 5 Squadron flew Boomerangs in New Guinea, the Solomon Islands Campaign and Borneo Campaign, also in the close support role, with marked success.
 Flying in pairs (one to observe the ground, the other to observe the air around them), their tasks included bombing, strafing, close infantry support and artillery spotting.
 When attacking larger enemy formations, Boomerangs often operated in conjunction with larger aircraft.
-In this role, the Boomerang would get in close to confirm the identity of the target and mark it with a 20 lb (9 kg) smoke bomb with the "cooperating" aircraft delivering the major ordnance from a safer distance.
-A partnership between No. 5 Squadron Boomerangs and Royal New Zealand Air Force Corsair fighter bombers during the Bougainville Campaign was said to be particularly effective.
+In this role, the Boomerang would get in close to confirm the identity of the target and mark it with a 20 lb (9 kg) smoke bomb, with the bomber then delivering the major ordnance from a safer distance.
+A partnership between No. 5 Squadron Boomerangs and Royal New Zealand Air Force Corsair fighter-bombers during the Bougainville Campaign was said to be particularly effective.

-On 14 August 1945, the wartime role of the Boomerang came to an end when the suspension of all offensive operations against land targets, except for direct support of Allied ground forces in contact with the enemy, was issued.
+On 15 August 1945 Japan surrendered; on 14 August the wartime role of the Boomerang had ended when the suspension of all offensive operations against land targets, except for direct support of Allied ground forces in contact with the enemy, was issued.

-No. 8 Communications Unit operated a number of Boomerangs to assist with air sea rescue operations in New Guinea.
+No. 8 Communications Unit operated a number of Boomerangs to assist with air-sea rescue operations in New Guinea.

 The sole CA-14A was used for research by No. 1 Aircraft Performance Unit RAAF, and was also seconded to the Bureau of Meteorology for a period after the war ended.